This department supervises the following degree and certificate programs:

 Students are required to complete coursework in one major field and two minor fields, one of which may be taken outside the department.
 For the qualifying examination, the student will select one major field and one minor field, and will be tested in those fields only.
 However, if the student chooses to take a minor outside the department, the outside field will automatically be counted as the second minor field and will be exempted from examination.

 www.depts.ttu.edu/politicalscience.
 Interested students may also address questions and information requests to email@example.com for the M.A. and Ph.D. programs and to firstname.lastname@example.org for the M.P.
 A. program.
 A brochure providing additional information may also be

-Dual Master of Public Administration—Doctor of Jurisprudence.
-The School of Law and the Graduate School of Texas Tech offer a dual degree program that allows students to complete the requirements for the M.P.A. and the J.D. degrees in less than the five years normally required if the degrees were pursued separately.
+Dual Master of Public Administration/Doctor of Jurisprudence – The School of Law and the Graduate School of Texas Tech offer a dual degree program that allows students to complete the requirements for the M.P.A. and the J.D. degrees in less than the five years normally required if the degrees were pursued separately.
 The dual program reduces the total required hours through a reciprocal arrangement by which 12 hours of approved public administration courses are counted as elective credit toward the J.D. degree, and 12 hours of law are counted as credits towards the M.P.A. degree.
 To enter the program, candidates must apply separately to the School of Law and the Graduate School and be accepted by both (see top left column for admission information).
 The degree is designed so that students complete the first year of law school before taking a mix of PUAD and law school courses.

-Dual Master of Public Administration—Master of Arts in Economics.
-The Department of Political Science and the Department of Economics, both in the College of Arts and Sciences, offer a 54-hour dual degree program leading to the Master of Public Administration and Master of Arts in Economics.
+Dual Master of Public Administration/Master of Arts in Economics – The Department of Political Science and the Department of Economics, both in the College of Arts and Sciences, offer a 54-hour dual degree program leading to the Master of Public Administration and Master of Arts in Economics.
 The program will be particularly helpful to students intending to specialize in areas such as fiscal administration and policy analysis.
 To fulfill the requirements of the dual degree program, students must take a total of 54 hours: 21 hours of core courses in public administration; 18 hours in economics; 12 hours of approved elective courses in public administration, economics, or a related field; and 3 hours of internship in public administration.

 The Department of Political Science offers a Graduate Certificate in Strategic Studies.
 The 15-hour program prepares students to fill the need for strategic positions in all branches of federal government, officers in the armed forces of the United States, and officials in state and local governments to deal with the strategic responsibilities.
 For further information contact Professor Dave Lewis, 806.742.3134, email@example.com.